Daniel-Abrecht/dpa-image-builder/README.md

  * To change REPO and CHROOT_REPO, remove the build/filesystem directory, or the rootfs and bootfs tar archives in it.

 There are also make targets for that.

+Packages can be built even if BUILD_PACKAGES is set to "no".
+For this, just enter the `chroot-build-helper` subdirectory.
+In there, you can use `make` as normal, including the `repo`, `reset*` and `clean*` make targets.
+You can also build an individual package that way, using the `make build@%` make target (just replace `%` with the repo name).

 ## Other useful make targets